ChrismeanR/agent-orange-zest/README.md

 ### Gotchas
-1. serializing and deserializing tripped me up more than I'd like
+1. Serializing and deserializing tripped me up more than I'd like
 2. Storing data to a file was not as straight forward as I thought and I likely overcomplicated things.
-3.